 Gaelic Ireland still exists.

 Further west we drive, and more and more signs are in Gaelic only.
 We laugh at our blundering attempts to pronounce the Irish words and names, not realizing that Slí Cheann Sléibhe meant nothing more than Slea Head Drive.

 Here, County Laois is pronounced “leash.”
 The name Siobhan?
-Sho-van.
-And you'd think the scenic drive we are on, Slea, should rhyme with “flea”, but no, it’s like the word “slay” or the name Shea.
+“Sho-van.”
+And you’d think the scenic drive we are on, Slea, should rhyme with “flea”, but no, it’s like the word “slay” or the name Shea.
 Or sleigh.
 So … Sleigh Head, Ireland.
 Why not?

 We tire of the game just as a little shop appears in the distance, steps from a beach.
 It must do a brisk business in warmer weather.